gabledata/cicd/github-actions/register-data-assets/README.md

     -ph, --proxy-host TEXT        The host string of the database instance that serves as the proxy for the production database.
-This is the  database that Gable will connect to when registering tables as data assets instead of connecting to your production database.
-For example: in your
+This is the  database that Gable will connect to when registering tables in the CI/CD workflow.
-                                  CI/CD workflow you can start a local Docker container, apply the same migrations as your production  database, and pass 'localhost'
-                                  as the proxy host value.
     -pp, --proxy-port INTEGER     The port of the database instance that serves as the proxy for the production database.
-This is the  database that Gable will connect to when registering tables as data assets instead of connecting to your production database.
-For example: in your
+This is the  database that Gable will connect to when registering tables in the CI/CD workflow.
-                                  CI/CD workflow you can start a local Docker container, apply the same migrations as your production  database, and pass the port you exposed on the Docker container as the proxy host value.
     -pdb, --proxy-db TEXT         Only needed if the name of the database in the proxy instance is different than the name of the production database.
 If not specified, the value of --db will be used to generate the unique resource name for  the data asset.

-For example, if your production database is 'prod_service_one',
-                                  but your test database is
+                                  For example, if your production database is 'prod_service_one', but your test database
-                                  'test_service_one', you would set --db to
+                                  is 'test_service_one',  you would set --db
-                                  'prod_service_one' and --proxy-db to
+                                  to 'prod_service_one' and --proxy-db to
                                   'test_service_one'.
     -ps, --proxy-schema TEXT      Only needed if the name of the schema in the proxy instance is different than the name of the schema in the production database.
 If not specified, the value of --schema will be used to generate the unique resource name for  the data asset.

-For example, if your production schema is 'production', but your
+                                  For example, if your production schema is 'production', but your test database is
-                                  test database is 'test', you would set --schema to 'production' and --proxy-schema
+                                  'test', you would set --schema to
-                                  to 'test'.
+                                  'production' and --proxy-schema to 'test'.
-    -pu, --proxy-user TEXT        The user that will be used to connect to the database instance that serves as the proxy for the production database.
-This is the database that Gable will connect to when registering tables as data assets instead of connecting to your  production database.
-For
+    -pu, --proxy-user TEXT        The user that will be used to connect to the proxy database instance that serves as the proxy for the production  database.
+This is the database that Gable will connect to when registering tables in the CI/CD workflow.
-                                  example: in your CI/CD workflow you can start a local Docker container, apply the same migrations  as your production
-                                  database, and pass  the default user for the database ('postgres' for PostgresQL, 'root'
-                                  for MySQL) as  the proxy username password.
-    -ppw, --proxy-password TEXT   If specified, the password that will be used to connect to the database instance that serves as the proxy for  the production database.
-This is the database that Gable will connect to when registering tables as data assets instead  of connecting to your production database.
-For example: in your
+    -ppw, --proxy-password TEXT   If specified, the password that will be used to connect to the proxy database instance that serves as the proxy for  the production database.
+This is the database that Gable will connect to when registering tables in the CI/CD workflow.
-                                  CI/CD workflow you can start a local Docker container,  apply the same migrations as
-                                  your production database, and pass  the
-                                  default user for the database ('postgres'
-                                  for  PostgresQL) as the proxy username
-                                  password, or leave it blank if the default credentials don't have a password.
-  Protobuf & Avro options: [all_or_none]
-                                  Options for registering a Protobuf message,
+  Protobuf & Avro options:        Options for registering a Protobuf message,
                                   Avro record, or JSON schema object as data assets.
 These objects  represent data your
                                   production services produce, regardless of